scipopt/scip/.github/ISSUE_TEMPLATE/bug_report.md

 - If you are reasonably confident your issue is a bug in SCIP, this is the right place.
 Be sure to include as much relevant information as possible, including a minimal reproducible example.
 See https://help.github.com/articles/basic-writing-and-formatting-syntax/ for background on how to format text and code on GitHub issues.

 - If the issue occurs when running an instance, be sure to include it, along with any non-default setting.
+See [the documentation on parameters](https://www.scipopt.org/doc/html/PARAMETERS.php)
 If the issue occurs with a model built programmatically, include a minimal script producing the model.
 You can use `SCIPwriteOrigProblem(scip, "my_model.lp", NULL, FALSE)` to write the model to a file.